xantari/Kentico.Search.Api/Readme.md

 Modifications to the code base will be needed depending on your environment / Kentico Kontent models.
 This is not a turn key solution, but will get you about 90% on your way to having search capabilities on your application or website that relies on Kentico Kontent data.

+This repository is heavily geared towards website search, but could be adapted for other content search scenarios.

+This repository is a snapshot of working code in a production website that was developed using Kentico Kontent.
+Pull requests / Bug Reports are welcome.

 # Project Structure

 - Kentico.Search.Api - Web API Endpoint